spiceworm/pychain/README.md

   propogated to the entire network and how long it took for all nodes to see it.

 Configure logrotate

+Broadcast message when a peer is leaving the network
+- Handle special message types (events)

+Come up with a better GUID storage solution.
+If a node shuts down and starts up again it should reuse it's old GUID.

+Nodes should associate a timestamp with peer GUIDs.
+That timestamp should get updated each time the corresponding peer is responsive.
+If a client has not heard from a peer with a certain GUID after some time, it should delete all saved records associated with that GUID (such as peer IP address)

+Authenticate requests between clients so that a malicious node is not able to call endpoints such as /network/join and provide a GUID that is in use by an existing client.

+Mitigate sybil attack where attacker could have several client join and then leave.
+  The existing nodes will still attempt to contact those nodes until their GUID timeout interval was hit.
+A valid client would waste a ton of time waiting for the requests to timeout to these malicious nodes.

+Handle case where boot node goes down.
+It will need to remember the GUIDs it has allocated previously.
 ```

 ### Message Broadcasting